dgumustel/mask-detection/README.md

 #### Modeling

 To effectively solve this problem, we took a direct approach.
 We built a three-tier classifier.
 We used a base model and train a custom head layer that will separate faces into one of three classes: no mask, mask worn incorrectly, and mask worn correctly.
 We utilized a convolutional neural network that consisted of some trial and error.
-We settled on two layers at 16 nodes each with (fill in the number) epochs, in addition to a pooling layer after each convolutional layer.
+We settled on two layers at 16 nodes each with 25 epochs, in addition to a pooling layer after each convolutional layer.
 We were faced with the limitations of computing which required exploring Google Colab and then back to the local environment after hitting RAM limitations.
-Our final model had ( fill in with final amount) testing accuracy.
+Our final model had 99% testing accuracy.

 #### Video Detection